nextapps-de/mikado/README.md

 ```

 <a name="view.remove"></a>
-Remove a specific data item/node:
+Remove a specific template node:

 ```js
 view.remove(node);
 ```

-Remove a specific template node by its index:
+Or remove a specific template node by its index:

 ```js
 view.remove(20);
 ```

-Remove a range of nodes starting from a specific node/index:
+Remove a range of nodes starting from a specific node or index (included in removal):

 ```js
 view.remove(20, 10);